chevron arrow icon

 Having the right pump is honestly a game changer; it can make or break your whole pumping experience.
 With a high-quality option from a top brand like Pumpables, Davin & Alley, or Kindred, pumping sessions transform from a dreaded chore into something you may actually look forward to.
 When you pair one of those powerhouse pumps with the tried-and-true tips we discussed, pumping goes from a stressed-out struggle to a straightforward self-care routine.

-You'd also be doing yourself a huge favor by enrolling in my ultimate pumping class tagged the “Ultimate Pumping Course” where I go through EVERYTHING you need to be successful in your pumping journey.
+You'd also be doing yourself a huge favor by enrolling in my Ultimate Pumping Course where I go through EVERYTHING you need to be successful in your pumping journey.
 I’ve helped over 2,000 moms so far; you can be one too!

+I also offer one-on-one consultations to provide personalized pumping support.
 I know your story.
 I know you are stressed, I know how hard this is for you.
 I’ve been there.
 I’ve done the research.
 And as your lactation consultant, I’m ready to give it to you!
 Let’s do this!